nybble04/appsec-notes/mobile/android.md

 > Note: If you get a "Invalid resource directory name: ...." error.
 The app might be using Kotlin, and there might be a parsing error.
 In this case, use `objection patchapk --source <pulled_apk> --useaapt2`

-### Manually Patching (injecting Frida) Applications using APKTool, Keytool, jarsigner and zipalign
+**Case 2 - Manually Patching (injecting Frida) Applications using APKTool, Keytool, jarsigner and zipalign**

 **Refer:** [Guide](https://koz.io/using-frida-on-android-without-root/)